iifl-logo

 • The prices of the raw material are fluctuating in nature so the Company should keep an eye on the prices and pass on the price change to the customers.

-• The Company will have to offer discounts and compete with existing players in the initial period of operations to scale up the volumes.
+• The Company may have to offer discounts and compete with existing players in the initial period of operations to scale up the volumes.

 • All Units are significantly dependent on external power from grid as it doesnt have a captive power plant of its own.